dennislee928/dennis-s-note-vault/ietls sprint/Task 1 Mini simulate.md

 ___
 Income of 4 restaurants in last year is presented in the line chart.
 Overall, most income increased and grew significantly during winter.

-It is clear that income of Eveninf Paradise, and Grand FiestaDelicay,
+It is clear that income of Eveninf Paradise increased the most

+, and Grand FiestaDelicay,